-If using barn boards clean them with a steel brush to remove dirt and grime, then give them a good scrubbing with borax and water.
-Let them dry completely - outdoors in the sun and then inside sometimes even for a few weeks if they were damp to begin with.
+If using barn boards clean them with a hard bristle or steel brush to remove dirt and grime, then give them a good scrubbing with borax and water.
+Let them dry completely - outdoors in the sun and then inside sometimes even for a few weeks in a covered area if they were damp to begin with.
 I lightly sand them with a palm sander as a final step, which takes out any splinters and brings out the knots and grain.
 I don't typically treat them unless they are going in a wet zone like a bathroom or as a kitchen backsplash.
 For these spots I'll coat them with a water-based poly sealer in a matte finish so it doesn't affect the look I want.

 3. Prep the walls.

-If using barn boards, you may want to paint the wall black or brown so that you can't see a white wall poking through the cracks.
+If using barn boards or natural wood, paint the wall they're going on black or brown so that you can't see a white wall poking through the cracks.
 Of course, paint your walls white if using white shiplap.
-And if you're installing your boards vertically you'll need to install strapping for them to be nailed to - every 12 inches or so horizontally across the wall.
-Use a stud finder and an air nailer or an old fashioned hammer and nails to secure the strapping to the studs behind the walls.
+And if you're installing your boards vertically you'll need to install horizontal strapping for them to be nailed to - every 12 inches or so horizontally across the wall.
+Use a stud finder and an air nailer or an old fashioned hammer and nails to secure the strapping to the studs.

 4. Cut your boards.

 First, square off your board, then measure the length you'll need and use a speed square and pencil to mark off where you need to cut.
 Cut your pieces with a chop saw or hand saw.
 If installing vertically, all of your boards will be the same length (but double check this in different spots along your wall in case the floor or ceiling isn't level).
 If installing horizontally, measure them all the same or use scraps of various lengths.